⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Integration with Workout Data

-ATLAS understands your training and can provide nutrition guidance:
+Atlas understands your training and can provide nutrition guidance:

-How to Use ATLAS for Nutrition Guidance
+How to Use Atlas for Nutrition Guidance

-ATLAS is your AI coach who understands your training:
+Atlas is your AI coach who understands your training:

 Comparison: Manual Tracking vs. PRPath with ATLAS